pradeeppanayal/pat/README.md

 PAT is an application developed with HTML, JS as frontend and Python as backend.
 It uses CGI to communicate.

 # Features
+PAT is multi utility application.PAT allows
-It allows to Generate/SIGN SSL certificate
+* To Generate/SIGN SSL certificate
-Allows to manage DHCP with VMware/Proxmos Reset/Authentication check ARISTA EOS nodes
+* To manage DHCP with VMware/Proxmos
+* Reset/Authentication check ARISTA EOS nodes
-Image push and config push to EOS devices using eAPI/SSH Easy remote SSH
+* Image push and config push to EOS devices using eAPI/SSH
+* Easy remote SSH
-Open VMWare node console in your machine from PAT server
+* Open VMWare node console in your machine from PAT server

 # Usage
 Install java